Mercedes GLS SUV

 Measuring over 5.2 metres in length, the Mercedes GLS is one of the biggest cars on sale in the UK, and this translates to enormous interior space.
 In fact, Mercedes says the third row is suitable for passengers of up to six feet four inches tall, not just the kids and small adults normally able to fit in an SUV's third row.

-Even with all seven seats in use, the boot still measures a usable 470 litres, which is 144 litres more than the BMW X7.
+Even with all seven seats in use, the boot still measures a usable 355 litres, which beats the still-impressive 326 litres in the BMW X7.
 With five seats in place, there's an 890-litre boot and with all the rear seats electrically folded down this increases to a massive 2,400 litres, making it almost identical to the Land Rover Discovery.

 Reliability & safety

-The Mercedes GLS appears to be an exquisitely crafted car, with little expense spared in its construction, but owners responding to our 2020 Driver Power survey weren't especially positive about the Mercedes brand as a whole.
-It only came 28th out of 30 manufacturers, with 16.5% of owners telling us they experienced one or more faults within the first 12 months, with electrics and interior trim problems the most common.
+The Mercedes GLS appears to be an exquisitely crafted car, with little expense spared in its construction, but owners responding to our 2022 Driver Power survey weren't especially positive about the Mercedes brand as a whole.
+It only came 23rd out of 29 manufacturers, with 27.3% of owners telling us they experienced one or more faults within the first 12 months, with electrics and interior trim problems the most common.
+More general niggles included hefty servicing, road tax and insurance bills, which are all areas where the GLS falls down.
+Ride comfort isn’t likely to be a big issue in this SUV though, thanks to its standard-fit air suspension.